Parallax: Optical sights

 Simple animation demonstrating the effects of parallax compensation in telescopic sights, as the eye moves relative to the sight.

-In some reticled optical instruments such as telescopes, microscopes or in telescopic sights ("scopes") used on small arms and theodolites, parallax can create problems when a reticle (or its image) is not coincident with the image plane of a target.
-This is because when the reticle and the target are not at the same focus, their optically corresponded distances being projected through the eyepiece are also different, and the user's eye will register the difference in parallax between the reticle and the target image (whenever eye position changes) as a relative lateral displacement on top of each other.
+In some reticled optical instruments such as telescopes, microscopes, small arm telescopic sights and theodolites, parallax can create problems when a reticle (or its image) is not coincident with the image plane of a target.
+This is because when the reticle and the target are imaged in different planes, the user's eye will register the difference in parallax between the reticle and the target image (whenever eye position changes) as a relative lateral displacement on top of each other.
 The term parallax shift refers to the resultant apparent "floating" movements of the reticle over the target image when the user moves his/her head/eye laterally (up/down or left/right) behind the sight.

+Parallax shift is particularly significant in precision shooting and long-range shooting because any involuntary deviations of the shooter's head or eye (which are often impossible to avoid) will create the impression that the aim has somewhat shifted, even if the gun's bore axis hasn't moved at all.
+If the shooter is unaware that the perceived "shift" is actually a counterintuitive optical illusion, he/she might actually end up ruining the aim by attempting to correct the aim.
+As most guns are calibrated according to the external ballistics measured during sighting-in, parallax shift basically can distract the shooter into voluntarily aiming away from the pre-established "zero" and thus missing the intended target.